 Writing a dissertation does not have to be the mammoth confusing undertaking many graduate students make it out to be.
-When I was working on my dissertation, I learned all kinds of tricks and tips such as use dissertation writing services and now i am going to share with you right now!
+When I was working on my dissertation, I learned all kinds of tricks and tips such as get help from professional thesis writers and now i am going to share with you right now!

 If you are still coming up with a topic, here’s method number one for finding one.